d-kozak/enticing/index-server/SPEC.md

     ```javascript
     responsePayload = {
         before: text // text to insert before, datatype as in '/query',
-        after: text // text to insert after, datatype as in '/query'
+        after: text, // text to insert after, datatype as in '/query'
+        canExtend: boolean
     }
     ```
  * /index